 VP ENGINEERING, CO-FOUNDER

 Adam Malamy is a Silicon Valley veteran with over 20 years' experience in Application Specific Integrated Circuit (ASIC) architecture, design, verification, and all phases of semiconductor development.
 He started his career at Sun Microsystems designing SPARC microprocessors.
 In 1994, he joined the 3DO company and helped develop one of the first 32-bit 3D graphics engine ASICs.
 He gained experience and seniority in a series of startup companies in the areas of microprocessor design and networking.
 In 2006, Adam joined W&W Communications and played a leading role in developing that company’s H.264 encoder and decoder FPGA and ASIC products.
 Before founding NGCodec Adam held the position of Director of Engineering in charge of Verification at Cavium, which acquired W&W Communications in 2008.

 Adam has a BSEE and MSEE degree, both from the Massachusetts Institute of Technology.

 Frank Bossen has over 20 years' experience in designing and implementing international video compression standards.
 He was instrumental in the design of the H.265/HEVC specification where he also lead the development of reference software in the JCT-VC as chair of the software development group.
-He authored several patents that are essential to the H.264/AVC and H.265/HEVC standards.
-He has held various VP, research and development positions at companies including IBM, Sony, GE, and NTT DoCoMo.
+He authored nine US patents that are essential to the H.264/AVC and H.265/HEVC standards.
+In total he holds 29 granted US patents.
+He has held various senior, research and development positions at companies including Sony, GE, and VP of NTT DoCoMo Communications Lab.